 Interestingly, this final span of time, presumably a year, will begin with a brief period of “silence in heaven”

 God will not be pouring out His wrath during the first six years of the 70th Week.
-This period of birth pains, trials, and great tribulation will not be a direct result of God’s wrath.
-The “work” of Jesus, the Lamb, as far as opening the seven seals of the heavenly scroll (Revelation 5:1-5), will be over as soon as He opens the Seventh Seal.
+This period of birth pains, trials, and great tribulation will not be a direct result of God’s wrath but, rather, of Satan’s fury and rage.
+The “work” of Jesus, the Lamb, as far as opening the seven seals of the heavenly scroll (Revelation 5:1-5), will be over after He opens the Seventh Seal.
 As soon as he does this, He will have completed that particular task and will “rest” from it.
 Then He will direct the seven angels to be the instruments who will pour out the Trumpet Judgments (constituting the initial phase of God’s fervent wrath)—very likely for a period of one year.

 In summary so far, then, the wrath of God will be imminent only after the Sixth Seal has been opened